finos/FDC3/docs/api/ref/Errors.md

    */
   ResolverUnavailable = 'ResolverUnavailable',

-  /** Returned if the specified Desktop Agent is not found, via a connected
+  /** (Experimental) Returned if the specified Desktop Agent is not found, via a connected
    *  Desktop Agent Bridge. */
   DesktopAgentNotFound = 'DesktopAgentNotFound',
 }